Tips and Tricks

 • Note any restrictions on switching to competitors

-OTR Tip: OTR’s Buyout Team will review your current contract for free, helping you better understand its terms and your options for switching factors.
+OTR's Buyout Team will review your current contract for free, helping you better understand its terms and your options for switching factors.

 • Customer service: In-house dedicated support vs. outsourced call centers

-• Funding speed: Same-day vs. next-day payments
+• Funding speed: Instant vs. same-day or next-day payments

-• Fee structure: Transparent vs. hidden charges
+• Fee structure: Transparent pricing vs. hidden charges

 • Non-recourse options: Protection against non-paying brokers